Useful English Terms and Expressions for Bartenders [Updated]

 Back

-He ordered a bourbon with a water back. (bartender)
+- [bartender] He ordered a bourbon with a water back.

 Barback

-It's easy to confuse a barback with a bartender, and even native speakers sometimes aren't sure of the difference.
-A barback is a bartender's assistant who does things like washing glasses, refilling empty liquor bottles and assisting customers who are ready to pay.
-This is mostly because barbacks generally do not have a certificate that allows them to serve alcohol.
+A barback is a bartender's assistant who does things like wash glasses, refill empty liquor bottles and help customers who are ready to pay.
+This is mostly because barbacks often don't have a certificate that allows them to serve alcohol.

-I have to handle everything behind the bar until the barback gets here. (bartender)
+- [bartender] I have to handle everything behind the bar until the barback gets here.

 Tab